premish1806/Exp-6/README.md

 <strong> Output: </strong>
 <br>

-## Program #3b:
+## Program 3b:
 <strong> Algorithm: </strong>
 <br>
 Step 1: Start
 <br>
 Step 2: Declare variables i, j, k, and n, and initialize k to 0
 <br>
-Step 3: Prompt the user to enter the number of rows
+Step 3: Input from the user to enter the number of rows
 <br>
 Step 4: Read the value into n
 <br>